KristianColville1/raza-noodles/README.md

 ![Food-menu](/assets/images/features/two-piece-menu.png)

 - For small screens the menu becomes a single column and shows how adaptible this food menu is.
 The food menu section has 3 major shift changes overall.

+- The user can view this menu to decide what they might buy when visiting Raza Noodles.

 ![Food-menu](/assets/images/features/one-piece-menu.png)